Q: What is Amazon GuardDuty?

 Once enabled, Amazon GuardDuty immediately starts analyzing for malicious or unauthorized activity.
 The timeframe to begin receiving findings depends on the activity level in your account.
 GuardDuty does not look at historical data, only activity that starts after it is enabled.
 If GuardDuty identifies any potential threats, you’ll receive a finding in the GuardDuty console.

-Q: Do I have to enable AWS CloudTrail, VPC Flow Logs, and DNS logs for Amazon GuardDuty to work?
+Q: Do I have to enable Amazon CloudTrail, VPC Flow Logs, and DNS logs for Amazon GuardDuty to work?

 Q: Is there any performance or availability impact to enabling Amazon GuardDuty on my account?

-No. Amazon GuardDuty operates completely independent of your AWS resources and there is no risk of impact to your accounts or workloads.
+No. Amazon GuardDuty operates completely independent of your Amazon Web Services resources and there is no risk of impact to your accounts or workloads.
 This makes it easy for GuardDuty to be enabled across many accounts in an organization without impacting existing operations.

 Q: Does Amazon GuardDuty manage or keep my logs?

 No. Amazon GuardDuty does not manage or retain your logs.
 All data consumed by GuardDuty is analyzed in near real-time and discarded.
 This allows GuardDuty to be highly efficient, cost effective, and reduces the risk of data remanence.
-For delivery and retention of logs, you should use AWS logging and monitoring services directly, which provide full-featured delivery and retention options.
+For delivery and retention of logs, you should use Amazon Web Services logging and monitoring services directly, which provide full-featured delivery and retention options.

 Q: How can I stop Amazon GuardDuty from looking at my logs and data sources?